FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

     session time zone would result in `LOCALTIMESTAMP` returning a value of 12:00 (at +01:00) and a time value of 12:00 (at +01:00) in Java.

+9. Provide connection property (`sessionTimeZone`) to explicitly set the session time zone.

-9. The specified (or default) session time zone will define how a value is derived for `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date` for `WITHOUT TIME ZONE` types (and `WITH TIME ZONE` when time zone bind is set to legacy).
+    The specified (or default) session time zone will define how a value is derived for `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date` for
+    `WITHOUT TIME ZONE` types (and `WITH TIME ZONE` when time zone bind is set to legacy).